Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 ### Additional Installation Methods

 1. Docker
-   There is also a docker image available at `cyb3rjak3/cloudflare-utils` or `ghcr.io/cyb3r-jak3/cloudflare-utils`
+   There is also a docker image available at:
+   - `cyb3rjak3/cloudflare-utils`
+   - `ghcr.io/cyb3r-jak3/cloudflare-utils`
 2. Chocolatey
    There is also a chocolatey package available at `cloudflare-utils`